 Science is also incapable of making value judgments.
 It cannot say global warming is bad, for example.
-It can study the causes and effects of global warming and report on those results, but it cannot assert that driving SUVs is wrong or that people who haven't replaced their regular light bulbs with compact fluorescent bulbs are irresponsible.
+It can study the causes and effects of global warming and report on those results, but it cannot assert that driving SUVs is wrong or that people who haven't replaced their regular light bulbs with LED bulbs are irresponsible.

 And yet, used properly, the scientific method is one of the most valuable tools humans have ever created.
 It helps us solve everyday problems around the house and, at the same time, helps us understand profound questions about the world and universe in which we live.

 - Audubon, John James.
 "John James Audubon: Writings and Drawings."
 Library of America, 1999.

 - Campbell, Neil A. and Jane B. Reece.
 "Biology, Seventh Edition."
 Pearson Benjamin Cummings, San Francisco, 2005.

 - D'Agnese, Joseph.
 "Scientific Method Man."
 Wired, September 2004. http://www.wired.com/wired/archive/12.09/rugg.html.